marcossnikel/users_raw_API/README.md

-# Users Crud 🚀🤩
+# Users CRUD 🚀🤩

-`running locally`
+## Running Locally

-1. Clone the repo
+1. Clone the repository:

 ```bash
 git clone git@github.com:marcossnikel/users_raw_API.git
 ```

-2. Go to the folder
+2. Navigate to the project folder:

 ```bash
 cd users_raw_API
 ```

-3. Make sure you have nodejs installed
+3. Verify that you have Node.js installed:

 ```bash
 node --version
 ```

-4. run the project
+4. Run the project:

 ```bash
 npm run dev
 ```

-You may be asking, it is not necessary to run `npm install` ???
-No , you know why ?
-It is an crud made by just using NodeJS native tools, any external library is used.
+You might be wondering, "Is it not necessary to run `npm install`?"
+No, you know why?
+This is a CRUD built using only native Node.js tools; no external libraries are required.

-##### Project to review some backend concepts and learn more about NodeJS.
+### Project Overview

-### This CRUD was made in Ignite, to reinforce some basic backend concepts, learned a lot about
+This CRUD project was developed as part of Ignite to reinforce fundamental backend concepts and further enhance our knowledge of Node.js.

+Throughout this project, we explored the following key concepts:

 1. `Streams`
 2. `Query Parameters`